BOROS007/BOROS007/README.md

 - 👋 Hi, I’m @BOROS007
-- 👀 I’m interested in utlizing my skills in a result-oriented company
+- 👀 I’m interested in utlizing my skills in a result-oriented company-(JOB)
 - 🌱 I’m currently learning .NET
 - 💞️ I’m looking on my carrier as an software developer to work for an organization to utilize and improve my skills and knowledge to growth along with the organization objective
 - 📫 How to reach me  sharmaakshat1335@gmail.com